Nexmo/station/_tabbed/getting-started/receive-phone-call/ios.md

 # How to Receive Phone Calls with the Nexmo Client SDK on iOS

-In this guide, you'll learn how to receive an incoming phone call in a iOS application.
+In this guide, you'll learn how to receive an incoming phone call in a Nexmo application by implementing a [webhook](/concepts/guides/webhooks) and linking that to a [Nexmo application](/concepts/guides/applications).

-You will create a simple iOS app, that will automatically log in a user called Jane.
-After logging in, Jane is able to receive a call and perform actions such as answer, reject or hangup.

 ## Nexmo Concepts